 Is your lawn sick? thin?
 Off color?
 Not responding to fertilizer applications?
 Take a soil test to determine if the pH needs to be adjusted.

-If your lawn is healthy, vigorous and has been established several years, there is no reason to apply lime.
+If your lawn is healthy, and vigorous and has been established for several years, there is no reason to apply lime.

 Taking a Soil Test

 If you intend to send your sample to the land grant university in your state, contact the local Cooperative Extension Service for information and sample bags.
 If you intend to send your sample to a private testing lab, contact them for specific details about submitting a sample.

 - Follow the directions carefully for submitting the sample.
 The following are general guidelines for taking a soil sample.